tbrowder/raku-read-write-tests/README.md

 3. **Improvement** - (prev P6T/P5T less curr P6T/P5T)/(prev P6T/P5T)

-4. When the number of trials is > 1, the RT data are averages over that number.
+4. When the number of trials is > 1, the user time data are averages over that number.

 5. This suite is developed on a Debian system with no consideration to it running successfully on any other OS.
 Pull requests are